Skip to main content

 • you've taken more than your prescribed dose of haloperidol

-Take the haloperidol packet or leaflet inside it, plus any remaining medicine, with you.
+Bring the haloperidol packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 Stopping haloperidol